mli171/MBRarefy/README.md

 ## Input format

 `MBRarefy` uses a file-based input format.
 Each sample is represented by one plain-text count file with at least a count column and, when required, a feature identifier column.
+Please check package vignettes how to create input files from commonly seen TCR profiles format and Microbiome OTU count table.

 Example: